zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md

 # Migrate to Alibaba Cloud by using Cloud Migration tool {#ServerMigrationOperation .concept}

-This tutorial describes how to migrate your physical machines, VMs, or cloud hosts to Alibaba Cloud ECS.
-For on-premises databases to cloud migration, see [Data migration](https://partners-intl.aliyun.com/help/doc-detail/26594.htm).
+This topic describes how to migrate your physical machines, VMs, or cloud hosts to Alibaba Cloud ECS.
+In this topic, we use on-premise server or server to represent the source of migration to make it easy to read.
+Thus, the migration steps also applies to your physical machines, VMs, or cloud hosts.

+**Note:** For on-premises databases to cloud migration, see [Data migration](https://partners-intl.aliyun.com/help/doc-detail/26594.htm).

 ## Precautions {#section_kwq_sxz_jfb .section}